Adolescence: Transitions into adulthood

 A broad way of defining adolescence is the transition from child-to-adulthood.
 According to Hogan & Astone (1986), this transition can include markers such as leaving school, starting a full-time job, leaving the home of origin, getting married, and becoming a parent for the first time.
 However, the time frame of this transition varies drastically by culture.
 In some countries, such as the United States, adolescence can last nearly a decade, but in others, the transition—often in the form of a ceremony—can last for only a few days.

 Some examples of social and religious transition ceremonies that can be found in the U.S., as well as in other cultures around the world, are Confirmation, Bar and Bat Mitzvahs, Quinceañeras, sweet sixteens, cotillions, and débutante balls.
 In other countries, initiation ceremonies play an important role, marking the transition into adulthood or the entrance into adolescence.
 This transition may be accompanied by obvious physical changes, which can vary from a change in clothing to tattoos and scarification.
 Furthermore, transitions into adulthood may also vary by gender, and specific rituals may be more common for males or for females.
 This illuminates the extent to which adolescence is, at least in part, a social construction; it takes shape differently depending on the cultural context, and may be enforced more by cultural practices or transitions than by universal chemical or biological physical changes.

-Promoting positive changes in adolescents

-At the decision-making point of their lives, youth are susceptible to drug addiction, sexual abuse, peer pressure, violent crimes and other illegal activities.
-Developmental Intervention Science (DIS) is a fusion of the literature of both developmental and intervention sciences.
-This association conducts youth interventions that mutually assist both the needs of the community as well as psychologically stranded youth by focusing on risky and inappropriate behaviors while promoting positive self-development along with self-esteem among adolescents.
+Supporting adolescent development

+Educational environments

+Schools are among the primary developmental contexts for adolescents, and researchers have examined how well school environments match adolescents' changing needs.
+Jacquelynne Eccles and colleagues proposed stage-environment fit theory, which holds that some of the declines in motivation and wellbeing observed in early adolescence result not from adolescence itself but from a mismatch between adolescents' developing needs—for autonomy, meaningful work, and supportive relationships with adults—and the environments schools actually provide.
+On this account, the transition to middle or junior high school often moves students into settings with greater teacher control and weaker student–teacher relationships at precisely the point when their desire for autonomy is increasing.
+The theory predicts that environments adapted to adolescents' emerging capabilities are associated with better psychosocial outcomes, and it has informed calls for "developmentally responsive" middle-level schooling.

+Several educational models have been designed explicitly around adolescent developmental needs.
+Maria Montessori, for instance, proposed the Erdkinder ("children of the earth")—a residential farm-school environment for adolescents aged roughly 12 to 15, in which academic study would be integrated with practical work and economic responsibility, giving adolescents opportunities to make real contributions to a community.
+Relatively few schools implement this model, and rigorous outcome evaluations of Montessori adolescent programs remain limited.